fepvenancio/fepvenancio/README.md

 ### About me

-* 🎨 Frontend engineer who loves React, React Native and Electron.
+* 🎨 Lived 15 years in Angola, helped more than 300 companies to grow their business, by selling software solutions.
+For the last 3 years, I've been working on web3 projects.

 * 🎁 Open source enthusiast.
-Thanks to all the open source contributors!
+Hackathon lover.

-* 🔥 I really love the thrill of making what I want possible!
+* 🔥 I love to work, learn, and share knowledge with the community.

 * 🏢 I used to work at Tmax OS and [Coupang](https://www.coupang.jobs/en/teams/cmg-coupang-media-group/), and now I work at [AIRS Medical](https://airsmed.com/ko/).